ZhangSteven/geneva/YieldCalculationIMA.md

 Then, on Feb 29th, each tax lot of USM8220VAA28 HTM has:

-coupon payment for the tax lot on that day = pro-rata share of total coupon payment of the tax lot
+coupon payment for the tax lot on the day = pro-rata share of total coupon payment of the tax lot

 For example,